TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/04 - Metal model and Sommerfeld Model.md

 $$N(E) = \frac{V}{3 \pi^2} \left( \sqrt{\frac{2mE}{\hbar^2}} \right)^3 = \frac{V}{3 \pi^2} \left( \frac{2mE}{\hbar^2} \right)^{3/2}$$
 Now we can substitute this expression for $N(E)$ into the formula for the density of states:
 $$D(E) = \frac{1}{V} \frac{d}{dE} \left( \frac{V}{3 \pi^2} \left( \frac{2mE}{\hbar^2} \right)^{3/2} \right) = \frac{1}{V} \cdot \frac{V}{3 \pi^2} \cdot \frac{3}{2} \left( \frac{2m}{\hbar^2} \right)^{3/2} E^{1/2} = \frac{1}{2 \pi^2} \left( \frac{2m}{\hbar^2} \right)^{3/2} E^{1/2}$$
+This expression shows that the density of states increases with the square root of energy, meaning that there are more available states at higher energy levels.
+So at higher energies there will be more degenerate states.
+This results tells nothing about the occupation of these states, which is determined by the Fermi-Dirac distribution.
+It only tells us the probability of finding an electron at a given energy level and temperature.
+##### Fermi-Dirac Distribution
+The Fermi-Dirac distribution describes the probability that an electron occupies a given energy state at a specific temperature.
+It is given by the formula:
+$$f(E, T) = \frac{1}{1 + e^{(E - E_F) / (k T)}}$$
+Where $f(E, T)$ is the probability of occupation of an energy state with energy $E$ at temperature $T$, $E_F$ is the Fermi energy (the highest occupied energy level at absolute zero temperature), $k$ is the Boltzmann constant, and $T$ is the absolute temperature.
+If we plot the Fermi-Dirac distribution as a function of energy for different temperatures, we observe the following behavior:
+1. At absolute zero temperature (T = 0 K), the distribution is a step function.
+All energy states below the Fermi energy are fully occupied (f(E) = 1), while all states above the Fermi energy are empty (f(E) = 0).
+2. As the temperature increases, the step function smooths out.
+Some electrons gain enough thermal energy to occupy states above the Fermi energy, while some states below the Fermi energy become unoccupied.
+This results in a gradual transition from occupied to unoccupied states around the Fermi energy.
+##### Combining Density of States and Fermi-Dirac Distribution
+To find the total number of electrons in the metal at a given temperature, we can combine the graphs of the density of states and the Fermi-Dirac distribution.
+The total number of electrons $N$ can be calculated by integrating the product of the density of states and the Fermi-Dirac distribution over all energy levels:
+$$N = \int_0^\infty D(E) f(E, T) dE$$
+This integral gives us the total number of electrons by summing up the contributions from all energy states, weighted by their occupation probabilities.
+If we plot the product $D(E) f(E, T)$ as a function of energy, we obtain a curve that represents the effective number of occupied states at each energy level.
+The area under this curve corresponds to the total number of electrons in the metal.
+1. At low temperatures, the area under the curve is concentrated around the Fermi energy, as most electrons occupy states near this energy level.
+2.

 ## References